Motor Vehicle Accident Cases

 Montgomery County | $300,000 Jury Verdict

-Plaintiff, an alcoholic, was riding a motorcycle that collided with defendant’s vehicle when defendant made a U-turn.
-Defense presented testimony that plaintiff’s consumption of alcohol was the cause of the collision.
-Case was bifurcated for trial and the jury returned a verdict for plaintiff on liability, despite evidence of plaintiff’s blood alcohol content of .12.
-Case was settled for policy limits of $300,000.
+Plaintiff, an alcoholic, was riding a motorcycle that collided with the defendant’s vehicle when the defendant made a U-turn.
+The defense presented testimony that the plaintiff’s consumption of alcohol was the cause of the collision.
+The case was bifurcated for trial, and the jury returned a verdict for the plaintiff on liability, despite evidence of the plaintiff’s blood alcohol content of .12.
+The case was settled for policy limits of $300,000.

 Root v.
 Westfield Insurance

 The plaintiffs in this case suffered injuries when another driver, Leslie Anderson, drove her car left of center and into the plaintiffs’ lane of travel, crashing into the plaintiffs.
 Ms. Anderson had inadequate insurance to cover the injuries, and the plaintiffs had to file suit against their own insurance company, Westfield Insurance.
 To avoid liability, Westfield tried to argue that Ms. Anderson had had a stroke, which was why she crashed into the plaintiffs’ car.
 Leeseberg & Valentine successfully obtained summary judgment on that “sudden medical emergency” defense, and Westfield ultimately agreed to a settlement of the claims.

 Estate of John Doe v.
 Jim Doe, Et Al.